Haas-Multigrind/pcomp/README.md

 * Nominal data is defined via points and associated normal vectors in workpiece coordinates.
   * usually via X/Y coordinates
   * usually, an Euclidean distance of 0.02 mm is preselected.
-  * Repeated (double) unique points can occur. (information: Will probably be omitted with future versions of the grinding software)
+  * Repeated (double) unique points can occur before Grinding Software version 1_39.
 * Measured values are returned at each point as a deviation (nominal/actual) in the normal direction.
   * usually, an fitting must be made.